 year in the afore‐mentioned categories.

 The process for requesting and justifying reclassifications, and posting rates remains the same.
 Any

 salary offer in the 3rd or 4th quartile of the range will require prior approval from the Dean's Office

 and HRS.
 To ensure equity across the college, the Dean's Office will continue to review requests for

 reclassifications and posting rates.
 If such a request is not approved, the supervisor may request a

-meeting with the Assistant Dean for Business Affairs and the HR Director to discuss the request and
+meeting with the Associate Dean for Business Affairs and the HR Director to discuss the request and

 to seek an acceptable solution.